molikto/ChihuahuaLang/README.md

 there is more than trees.
 a `GrowPoint` is a special kind of tree such that

 1. a tree of form
 1. it is a placeholder and doesn't interface with the semantics
 1. it must be empty: no form, no childs, no content
-2. it will be hidden when cursor is not on it, but movement can still move to a grow point and you can potentially add more trees, they are always shown inside a tree
+2. it will be hidden when cursor is not on it, but movement can still move to a grow point. it is NOT deletable, copyable, move-able... so I will highly consider if I want to implement it as a Tree ...

+you can potentially add more trees, they are always shown inside a tree